neondatabase/website/content/docs/guides/grafbase.md

 }
 ```

-Grab the id, and then use it to execute the following mutation, which will add a row in our database table:
+Grab the `id`, and then use it to execute the following mutation, which will add a row in our database table:

 ```graphql
 mutation {